-Variable speed compressors work differently.
-In order to maintain an indoor temperature that matches the setting on your thermostat, they operate continuously at less than 100% capacity.
+In order to keep an indoor temperature that matches the setting on your thermostat, they should be maintained.
+They operate continuously at less than 100% capacity.
 Sometimes as low as 25% or 30% capacity.
 They will run for much longer cycles than single stage air conditioner units.
-In summertime, they might run for all or most of the day.
-Variable speed compressors blow a smooth, steady stream of cold air into your home to maintain the desired indoor temperature, rarely turning themselves off.
+Sometimes they might run all day, especially if it is summer out.

-A variable speed compressor’s longer run times dehumidify your home more effectively than the relatively brief cycles of a single stage unit.
+A variable speed compressor will typically run longer so it can dehumidify your home during the day.
 Relative humidity increases whenever the air conditioner is not on.
 This makes you feel hotter and more uncomfortable.
-This is especially acute when an air conditioner is oversized.
-Most people deal with this problem by lowering the temperature on their thermostat.
+This can happen if the air conditioner is too large for your home.

 A single stage compressor will cool your home with cold air before it turns itself off.
-Then it turns on again when the indoor temperature increases.
+If the temperature changes, then it will turn back on.
 Most of your air conditioner’s electricity draw occurs when it turns on, not while it’s running.
 In the summer, a single stage compressor turns on and off a lot.
 This process is called short cycling.

 If you are worried about indoor air quality, you can choose a variable speed unit.
-A two stage or variable speed unit can help purify the air circulating around your home, resulting in healthier conditions for you and your family.
+These can also help to clean and purify the air in your home.
 Since they dehumidify indoor air more effectively than a single stage unit, a more efficient system helps you in several ways.
 It can eliminate mold growth in bathrooms and kitchens.
 Also, it can prevent the proliferation of dust mites.
 The unit can create conditions that are inhospitable to insects.
-Since variable speed units run more frequently, they also filter your indoor air more effectively.
+This will also help to filter and clean the air, while making the air conditioner more efficient.
 More air is cycled through your return ducts, which results in a lower volume of air contaminants.